wa3l/BookSearch/README.md

 1. To run the program and get an interactive interface, type:
 > ./main.py

 2. Place the /books directory where main.py is.
+To download the corpus click [here](http://courses.cse.tamu.edu/caverlee/csce670/hw/books.zip).

 3. To search for something, type your query into the command-line:
 > quixo* "mark twain"